ayhamdw/UDACITY-Project-2/README.md

 2. **Navigation:** Use the navigation bar to scroll to different sections of the page.
 3. **Interactivity:** Notice how the active section is highlighted in the navigation bar and how the section itself stands out when in view.

-## Contributing

-We welcome contributions to improve this project.
-Here’s how you can contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a Pull Request.

 ## The Quote of the day